-We began by training war widows in Iraq in candle-making and entrepreneurship, and since have impacted the lives of hundreds of Burmese, Bhutanese, Congolese, Haitian and Iraqi women and refugees.
+We began by training war widows in Iraq in candle-making and entrepreneurship, and since have impacted the lives of hundreds of Burmese, Bhutanese, Congolese, Haitian and Iraqi women.

 As a company that supports refugees, today most of our candles are handmade in the U.S. by women artisans who lived for many years as refugees, and are now earning a living wage as candlemakers.